Wilmer Flores Preview, Player Props: Giants vs. Braves

 Wilmer Flores At The Plate

-- He has scored in 40.6% of his games this year, with more than one run scored in 3.1%.
+- He has scored in 40 games this season (41.2%), including multiple runs in three games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.